 • Stan was in prison for fraud before, I think.
-He's got a criminal a) history b) account c) story d) record
+He's got a criminal .... a) history b) account c) story d) record

-II.
-Comment and explain what is meant by: 1. laws ... have been, for the most part the work of the passions of a few, or the consequences of a fortuitous or temporary necessity.
+1. laws ... have been, for the most part the work of the passions of a few, or the consequences of a fortuitous or temporary necessity.
 2. Crimes are more effectually prevented by the certainty than the severity of punishment.
 3. The death penalty is pernicious to society, from the example of barbarity it affords.
 4. Is it not absurd, that the laws, which detest and punish homicide, should, in order to prevent murder, publicly commit murder themselves?